William Thornburg

 An Artist seeking to help

 She seemed nervous and sad about something.
 So I gave her a small figurine that I made.
 It wasn't anything, probably some tiny clay figure.
 She mulled it in her hands and began to bend and shift it into the picture she wished to see.
 Maybe she played out the actions she wished for her own story.
 She smiled; she forgot her fear.
 My work just helped lift the weight of her living.
-The fine details of the memory left, but the feeling.
+The fine details of the memory left me, but the feeling.
 The feeling stayed.